ARTIST

 Book

-I designed Southern Locomotives Ltd's web site, and have produced prints of their locomotives; No. 34010 Sidmouth, No. 34028 Eddystone, No. 34053 Sir Keith Park, No. 34058 Sir Frederick Pile, No. 34070 Manston, No. 34072 257 Squadron, No. 35025 Brocklebank Line plus BR 4MT No. 80104.
-The prints of No. 34010 Sidmouth, No. 34058 Sir Frederick Pile, No. 35025 Brocklebank Line and BR 4MT No. 80104 are for Southern Locomotives Ltd's exclusive use at present, but will become availabe to purchase in the future.
+Southern Locomotives Ltd asked me to design their web site which is now overseen by their own webmaster.
+I was also asked to produce prints of their locomotives; No. 34010 Sidmouth, No. 34028 Eddystone, No. 34053 Sir Keith Park, No. 34058 Sir Frederick Pile, No. 34070 Manston, No. 34072 257 Squadron, No. 35025 Brocklebank Line plus BR 4MT No. 80104.
+The prints of No. 34010 Sidmouth, No. 34058 Sir Frederick Pile, No. 35025 Brocklebank Line and BR 4MT No. 80104 are for Southern Locomotives Ltd's exclusive use at present, but will become available to purchase in the future.

 92 Squadron Crest